Illtyd (electoral ward)

-Illtyd is the name of an electoral ward in Barry, Vale of Glamorgan, Wales.
+Illtyd is an electoral ward in Barry, Vale of Glamorgan, Wales.
 It is represented by councillors on Barry Town Council and the Vale of Glamorgan Council.

 Description

 The Illtyd ward covers a residential part of Barry to the west of the town.
 Barry College campus is in the ward as well as several schools, including the Welsh-medium Ysgol Gymraeg Bro Morgannwg.
 The Barry ward of Baruc lies to the south, Dyfan lies to the northeast.
 The Vale ward of Rhoose lies to the west.

 According to the 2011 census the population of the ward was 8,201, with 6,433 of voting age.

 Town Council elections

 The Court ward elects three councillors to Barry Town Council.

 County Council 1995-date

 Since 1995 Illtyd has been a county ward, electing three county councillors to Vale of Glamorgan Council unitary authority.
-At the 1995 and 2012 elections all three seats were won by the Labour Party, while in 1999, 2004 and 2008 all three seats were won by the Conservatives.
+At the 1995 and 2012 elections all three seats were won by the Labour Party, while in 1999, 2004 and 2008 all three seats were won by the Conservative Party.

 On 4 May 2017 the Illtyd ward was regained by the Conservatives, as part of a wider success across Barry and the Vale.
 The three seats were won by Janice Charles, Tony Hampton and Marguerita Wright.

 In December 2018 one of the Conservative councillors, a former cabinet member of the council, was suspended by the Conservative Party after being charged with 10 historical sexual offences.

+A by-election took place on 11 September 2025, following the death of long-standing Labour councillor, Howard Hamilton.
+The election was won by Reform UK candidate, Brandon Dodd, the first Reform councillor on Vale of Glamorgan Council.
+The ward was subsequently represented by Dodd for Reform, Naomi Marshallsea for Labour and Janice Charles for the Conservatives.